-Supporting a Person with Mental IllnessSearch for Resources
+Supporting a Person with Mental IllnessSearch for Providers

 When someone you care about is struggling with mental illness, you might not know what to say or how to help.
 You want to be supportive, but you don't want to cross personal boundaries or offend anyone.
 By educating yourself and practicing empathetic listening, you can learn how best to offer support and encouragement.

 The Do's and Don'ts of Emotional Support

 - Ask if they're comfortable talking about their mental and emotional issues.

 - Ask straightforward questions.

 - Offer to help identify options for treatment.